-I Moved The Labyrinth Shop to Haight St. and begin selling my hemp clothing line wholesale in New York at the NY Fashion Boutique show & around the country in places like Woodshole, Marthas Vineyard, Los Angeles, NY. while continuing to make costumes for choreographers and custom clothing for individual clients and wedding parties.
+I Moved The Labyrinth Shop to Haight St. and began selling my hemp clothing line wholesale in New York, at the NY Fashion Boutique show & around the country in places like Woodshole, Marthas’ Vineyard, Los Angeles, NY.

-Labyrinth AKA Jennifer Jensen, Lily Hotchkiss and Fong Lam, create 2 clothing lines, Labyrinth Hemp clothing and Limpet Upholsterwear, which we sold to 1000s of people over a 6 year period, managing to make a name for ourselves in the early Hemp/ eco clothing movement and the beginnings of the young designer cutting edge, on the West Coast, that spawned a movement of fashion artists, that flourishes to this day.
+Labyrinth AKA Jennifer Jensen, Lily Hotchkiss and Fong Lam, create 2 clothing lines, Labyrinth Hemp clothing and Limpet Upholsterwear, which was sold to thousands of people, over a 6 year period, managing to make a name for themselves in the early Hemp/ eco clothing movement and the beginnings of the young designer cutting edge, on the West Coast, that spawned a movement of fashion artists, that flourishes to this day.

 Labryinth Feature from “Ooh La La” Fashion Segment

 In 1999, after running Labyrinth for 7 years, I closed down the Shop and moved to Maui, to create the Art=Farm, in Haiku, Hawaii.
 Shortly after starting the Maui land project, I was hired, to make costumes for Robert Henry Johnson’s choreographed piece, “Thirsting” for the opening of the Oakland Ballet’s 2001 season at the Paramount Theatre.
 I traveled back to San Francisco for 2 months to create Five art costumes for the pop/rap group Zap Mama, singing live for 13 dancers w 26 costumes, *including masks and props, that went onstage September 14th 2001 for a two night run ( with 2 nights, 2 years later at the Yerba Buena Center).